-Why do you Need a Michigan Notary Bond
+Why do you Need a Michigan Notary Bond?

 The State of Michigan requires a Notary Bond to become a Michigan Notary.
 A Michigan Notary bond protects the public from mistakes you make while performing your notarial duties during the term of your commission that result in damage to the public.
 The bond protects against errors, omission, or negligence caused by the Notary either voluntarily or involuntarily.
-A bond provides a financial guarantee up to the limits of the bond if the Notary if you are at fault.
+A bond provides a financial guarantee up to the bond’s limits if the Notary if you are at fault.

-How do you apply for a Michigan Notary Bond
+How do you apply for a Michigan Notary Bond?

 Your Michigan Notary Public application must include your driver’s license number, full name, date of birth, residential address (the address on your driver’s license or state id), business address, and telephone number.
 Click the highlighted link for the Michigan Notary Application to print a copy of the notary application.
 Your social security is not needed, and the application does not require a credit check.

 You can fill out the form below to submit your Notary Bond application.
 Typically a bond can get a bond within one business day.
 You will need the bond when your County Clerk administers the Oath of Office.
 To start your bond, fill out the form below and hit submit and we will contact you.

 How Much does a Michigan Notary Bond Cost